-Register on the form below to receive a copy of the Michael Page Salary Guide via email
+Register on the form below to receive the Michael Page Talent Trends Report via email

 The Michael Page Salary Benchmark has traditionally been our annual salary guide that advises business leaders, hiring managers and job seekers on hiring decisions in Singapore.
 However, in view of the COVID-19 crisis and the ensuing economic disruption around the world, we recognise that our annual salary guide needs to do a whole lot more.

 Enter Talent Trends 2021, a new report that features new insights and market sentiment for industries that have experienced significant upheavals in the past year.
 Expect topics that cover prominent recruitment and talent-related concerns, including digital readiness, organisational design, flexible work arrangements, performance management, and diversity and inclusion.
 Results draw from a survey of 12 Asia-Pacific markets, with responses from over 5,500 businesses and 21,000 employees, of which over 3,500 replies are from directors or CXOs.